-This is especially true when the body is weakened by the inflammation of chronic illness — when the body struggles to maintain homeostasis.
+When the body is weakened by the inflammation of chronic illness, the body struggles to maintain homeostasis.

-A healthy gut readily absorbs food’s nutrients into the bloodstream.
+A healthy gut quickly and easily absorbs food’s nutrients into the bloodstream.

 These nutrients swiftly absorb into cells and are well-balanced throughout the system.